Natural Resources Attorney

 - DNR, Division of Forestry: operational advice and litigation support to the forest management and timber sale programs.

-Applicants must have graduated from an accredited law school and have a strong knowledge of general legal principles applicable to state government.
-Three or more years of experience in natural resources issues and transactions, including state and federal litigation and administrative proceedings, is strongly preferred.
+Applicants should have a strong knowledge of general legal principles applicable to state government.
+Three or more years of experience in natural resources issues and transactions, including state and federal litigation and administrative proceedings, is strongly preferred but is not required.
 Qualified applicants must have strong communication, oral advocacy, writing, and time management skills; must demonstrate excellent professional judgment; and must exhibit an interest in working on complex matters.
 The ability to handle a high volume of work, cooperatively prioritize work with several clients, and develop and maintain strong working relationships with colleagues and clients is essential.
 Successful applicants will have strong interpersonal skills and a proven ability to work well with colleagues and support staff.
 Successful applicants will be highly motivated and able to work individually and as a member of a team with minimum supervision.

 For additional information, contact Anne Nelson, Supervising Attorney for the Natural Resources section, at email@example.com.

 Salary and Benefits